 However, between 4.0 and 2.5 billion years ago, the outer layer of the planet had cooled enough to form a solid crust with tectonic plates.
 Outgassing and volcanic activity produced the primordial atmosphere, and condensing water vapor, augmented by ice delivered from comets, produced the oceans.

 As the surface continually reshaped itself over hundreds of millions of years, continents formed and broke apart.
 They migrated across the surface, occasionally combining to form a supercontinent.
-Roughly Rodinia began to break apart.
-The continents later recombined to form Pannotia ( and then finally Pangaea – the last supercontinent, which broke apart ., the earliest-known supercontinent
+Roughly 750 million years ago, the earliest-known supercontinent Rodinia began to break apart.
+The continents later recombined to form Pannotia (600 to 540 million years ago), and then finally Pangaea – the last supercontinent, which broke apart 180 million years ago.

-The present pattern of ice ages began about, then intensified at the end of the Pliocene (~2.58 million years ago).
+The present pattern of ice ages began about 40 million years ago, then intensified at the end of the Pliocene (~2.58 million years ago).
 The polar regions have since undergone recurring cycles of glaciation and thaw, repeating every 40,000–100,000 years.
 The last glacial period of the current ice age ended about 10,000 years ago.

 The first signs of life are believed to have emerged 4 billion years ago during the early Archean Eon.
 This began with the formation of self-replicating molecules produced by highly energetic chemical reactions.
 The development of photosynthesis allowed the Sun’s energy to be harvested directly by life forms, and the resultant molecular oxygen (O²) accumulated in the atmosphere and interacted with ultraviolet solar radiation to form a protective ozone (O³) layer in the upper atmosphere.